jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   [
     *Measure the Water*: \
-    Use a syringe to measure the exact water amount listed in "How to make mix" (e.g., 15.3 ml).
-Empty the water into a small cup.
+    - Measure the exact water amount listed in "*How to make mix*" (e.g., 15.3 ml), and place in a small container.
 Note: you can use a combination of syringe sizes to measure.
 For example, to measure 15.3 ml you could use a 10 ml syringe and 1 ml syringe.
   ],
   [
     *Add the Food*: \
     - *Powder:* weigh the amount (e.g., 0.50 g).
+If possible, do this in a different room from the patient.
     - *Liquid:* Use a syringe to measure the volume (e.g., 0.5 ml).

     Add the food to the water you prepared in step 1.
   ],
   [
     *Mix Well*: \
-    Stir the mixture thoroughly until combined, and there are no large visible chunks.
+    - Stir the mixture thoroughly until combined (no more large chunks).
 We recommend using a fork.
   ],
   [
     *Measure out the Daily Amount*: \
-    - Measure the *Daily Amount* using a syringe (e.g. ), immediately after the mixture is thoroughly combined to prevent particles from settling.
+    - Measure the *Daily Amount* using a syringe, immediately after the mixture is thoroughly combined to prevent particles from settling.
 This is the amount that will actually be eaten.
     - *Important:* _Do not give more than the daily amount in a day_!
   ],
 )
-#place(bottom)[
+// #place(bottom)[
-  #warning-box("Note:")[
+//   #warning-box("Note:")[
-    - *Sediment is normal:* For some high-fiber foods, you might see powder settle at the bottom of the mixture.
+//     - *Sediment is normal:* For some high-fiber foods, you might see powder settle at the bottom of the mixture.
 This is safe to consume.
-    - *Avoid the dust:* When preparing powders, if possible, prepare the mix in a different room from the person with the allergy.
+//     - *Avoid the dust:* When preparing powders, //   ]
-  ]
-]
+// ]
 #pagebreak()

 = Daily Dosing Checklist